Wayne Embry: Cincinnati Royals

 In early August 1958, before ever playing for the Hawks, he was traded closer to home to the Cincinnati Royals.
 The Royals were rebuilding due to the loss of team star forward Maurice Stokes and their inability to sign star center Clyde Lovellette.
 Stokes became paralyzed with encephalitis in mid-March 1958, after hitting his head and falling unconscious three days earlier during the final game of the regular season against the Minneapolis Lakers.
 Stokes was still paralyzed at the time of the trade, and remained so for the rest of his shortened life.

-Lovellette and the Royals were also at loggerheads over his contract, as Lovellette wanted a sizable pay increase after an excellent 1957-58 season and the Royals were unwilling to meet his demands.
+Lovellette and the Royals were also at loggerheads over his contract, as Lovellette wanted a sizable pay increase after an excellent 1957–58 season and the Royals were unwilling to meet his demands.
 Lovellette was traded to St. Louis for Embry and four other rookies: Gerry Calvert, Darrell Floyd, Jim Palmer and Ken Sidle.
 Embry became the only African American on the Royals' roster.

 As a Royals' rookie, Embry averaged 11.4 points and nine rebounds in only 24.1 minutes per game.
-However, the Royals record fell from 33–39 in 1957-58 to 19–53 in his rookie year.
+However, the Royals record fell from 33 to 39 in 1957–58 to 19–53 in his rookie year.
 The following season his rebounding average increased to 9.5 per game, even though his playing time was less than 22 minutes per game (while also scoring 10.6 points per game).
 The Royals again played poorly, however, and finished 19–56.

 Future Hall of fame guard, and one of the 75 greatest NBA players of all time, Oscar Robertson arrived to the team in 1960, reviving the Royals, who finished the season 33–46.
 Embry blossomed with Robertson's joining the team.
 He made the Western division all-star team for the first time as a backup at center (Lovellette being the starting center); averaging 14.4 points and 10.9 rebounds on the season, in just 28.3 minutes per game.
 On offense, Embry was notable for his pick and roll play with Robertson, for whom Embry became an enforcer.
 Robertson's encouragement improved Embry's game.
 Embry at times appeared to be a blocker on the court, a protector of teammates.
 A powerful 6 ft 8 in (2.03 m) and 240 pounds (109 kg), Embry was nicknamed "The Wall" for his sturdy build and picks he set.